 Keep in mind that effects caused by Faraday cages such as large metal surfaces (elevators, machine housings, etc.), close meshed iron constructions and others may reduce signal reception significantly.
 The mounted antennas or antenna cables should be fixed with a wrench.

 The following table shows how to connect the LTE/UMTS antennas.
-Generally, LTE antennas use both, main and auxiliary ports, but UMTS requires only main ports.
+Generally, LTE interfaces use both main and auxiliary antenna ports. but UMTS requires only the main antenna port.